gmodena/tensor-fm/README.md

 # tensor-fm

-A sklearn compatible order 2 Factorization Machine, implemented atop TensorFlow 2.
+A scikit-learn compatible order 2 Factorization Machine, implemented atop TensorFlow 2.
 The algorithm is described in http://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf.
 For an higher level overview of the method see http://nowave.it/factorization-machines-with-tensorflow.html.